elasticio/csv-component/README.md

 #### Input Metadata

 * `Include Headers` - Indicates if a header row should be included in the generated file.
 * `Input Array` - Array of objects to be written as rows in the CSV file.
 (One row per object + headers) If the Column Order is specified, then individual properties can be specified.
+Component throw error on empty array.

 #### Output Metadata